This post may contain affiliate links. Please read our disclosure policy.

 • Optional to serve: cooked jasmine rice, shredded carrots, lemon wedges

-How to make easy homemade teriyaki shrimp from scratch
+How to make teriyaki shrimp

 In a small bowl whisk all the teriyaki sauce ingredients.